zfzfg/TriggerVolumes/README.md

 **Problem:** Server lag with many volumes

 **Solutions:**
+1. The plugin uses spatial hashing (v1.0.3+) which handles thousands of volumes efficiently
-1. Reduce particle density in `config.yml`
+2. Reduce particle density in `config.yml`
-2. Increase particle update interval
+3. Increase particle update interval
-3. Disable visualization when not needed
+4. Disable visualization when not needed
-4. Use fewer overlapping volumes
 5. Increase cooldown times
+6. Note: Performance issues with volumes are rare due to optimization

 ## Advanced Tips